Client Approval

 Why client approval matters

-• Reduces scope creep: A clear approval marks the end of a phase
+• Reduces scope creep: A clear approval marks the end of a phase, so new requests get pushed to the next round

-• Enables launch: Production deployment typically requires sign-off
+• Enables launch: Production deployment typically requires explicit sign-off

-• Documents decisions: Creates a record of what was approved and when
+• Documents decisions: Creates a record of what was approved, preventing "I never approved that" conversations later

 Types of approval in web projects

-• Design approval: Sign-off on mockups before development begins
+• Design approval: Sign-off on mockups or prototypes before development begins

-• Content approval: Confirmation that copy, images, and legal text are correct
+• Content approval: Confirmation that copy, images, legal text, and metadata are correct

 • Launch approval: Final confirmation to push to production